kostkalab/aenmd/Readme.md

 The `aenmd` package depends on transcript annotations that are provided via data packages that can be found in the [aenmd_data](https://github.com/kostkalab/aenmd_data) repository on GitHub.
 Further on, a command line interface/utility ([aenmd_cli](https://github.com/kostkalab/aenmd_cli)) is available on GitHub as well.

+#### Getting started on Google colab

+Below we have code for installing and getting started with `aenmd`.
+Since installation of Github packages can be somewhat "interesting" we also provide a notebook on Google colab, so that users can install `aenmd` in a controlled environment.
+You can get started by following this link: [getting started on Colab.](https://colab.research.google.com/github/kostkalab/aenmd/blob/master/colab_install_aenmd.ipynb)

 #### Installing `aenmd`

 ```R
 #- need the remotes package
 if(!require(remotes){